Maryland motorists could hardly believe their eyes the other day when a few gas stations around the state advertised fuel at $1.85 a gallon.

-It contained only a small amount of expensive imported oil.
-The primary ingredient was corn, a grain grown by farmers throughout the state and used primarily in the production of chicken feed.
+It contained only a small amount of imported oil.
+The primary ingredient was corn, grown by farmers throughout the state.

-In the fuel industry, they call it E-85, a blend of 85 percent ethanol, made primarily from corn, and 15 percent regular gasoline.
+The fuel industry calls it E-85, a blend of 85 percent ethanol, made primarily from corn, and 15 percent regular gasoline.

-Unfortunately, those low prices didn't hold very long.
-It was part of a promotion marking the opening of five new E-85 fuel outlets in the state.
+Those low prices didn't hold very long.
+They were part of a promotion marking the opening of five E-85 fuel outlets.

-The first E-85 station selling fuel to the public in Maryland opened at a site near Fort Meade in 2001.
-It does not sell the fuel now, but it is expected to resume sales in the near future.
+The first E-85 station selling fuel to the general public in Maryland opened near Fort Meade in 2001.
+It does not sell the fuel now, but it is expected in resume sales in the near future.